 61%.
 Approximately 61% of undergraduates receive financial aid.

 $65,000.
-For families making up to $65,000 per year, the aid package covers full tuition, residential college fee, room and board.
+For families making up to $65,000 per year, the financial aid package covers full tuition and room and board.

-24%.
-In the Class of 2023, approximately 24% of students are eligible for federal Pell grants for low-income students—reflecting the University’s enduring commitment to attract, enroll and support extraordinary students from all backgrounds.
+22%.
+In the Class of 2025, more than 22% of students are eligible for federal Pell Grants for low-income students—reflecting the University’s enduring commitment to attract, enroll and support extraordinary students from all backgrounds.

 $450,000.
 The University’s initial $250,000 contribution and $100,000 challenge pledge to the Princeton Small Business Resiliency Fund helped raise more than $450,000 in grant funds to help small businesses impacted by the pandemic.

 3,800.
 In its second year, the Summer Food and Nutrition Program produced approximately 3,800 meals a week to help address pandemic-related food insecurity in Mercer County.